ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-r the rum will give it up on this
+the rum will give it up on this
 bottle.”
 Prefer your own Country paper to any
 other, and subscribe immediately for it and
 pay in advance, and it shall be well with
-thee and thy little ones
+thee and thy little ones.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:curiv:batch_curiv_jojoba_ver01:data:sn93052972:00279557256:1856052201:0301/pct:80.629583,63.799373,14.827401,4.163009/!600,600/0/default.jpg"/>
 </td>